About the Klipsch Reference Premiere RP-8000F II

 - magnetic grille protects drivers and looks stylish

-- furniture-grade walnut vinyl with scratch-resistant design and satin-painted baffles
+- furniture-grade ebony vinyl with scratch-resistant design and satin-painted baffles

 - cast aluminum feet for modern look with less vibration transferred to floor